openstack/ironic/install-guide/source/enrollment.rst

         --deploy-interface direct \
         --raid-interface agent

+   If no value is provided for certain interfaces, `Defaults for hardware interfaces`_ are used instead.

    It's an error to try changing this field for a node with a *classic driver*, and setting node's driver to classic one causes these fields to be set to ``None`` automatically.